NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/cloud-storage/CloudStorageDownloadToLocal.png)

-You can choose the directory to download a file to by selecting the corresponding environment from the dropdown list.
+For android you can choose the directory to download a file to by selecting the corresponding environment from the dropdown list.

 ![](images/firebase/cloud-storage/CloudStorageDownloadToLocalEnv.png)